-Each treasurer for a candidate shall establish a campaign contribution trust (1)account for the candidate at an office of a bank located in the City and County of San Francisco, the account number and branch identification of which shall be filed with the Ethics

-Commission within 10 days of the establishment of the account.
+(1) Establishment of Account.
+Each treasurer for a candidate shall establish a Campaign Contribution Trust Account for the candidate at an office of a bank located in the City and County of San Francisco, the account number and branch identification of which shall be filed with the Ethics Commission within ten days of the establishment of the account.
 All of the expenditures by the candidate for the City elective office sought shall be made from that account.